Book demo

 Be sure to also gather feedback from your employees.
 This can help you determine if the bonuses are working or not, and allow you to adjust course if necessary.

-In the US, the Internal Revenue Service (IRS) considers bonuses taxable income, meaning your employees must pay taxes on them.
+In the United States, the IRS treats bonuses as supplemental income that is subject to federal income tax withholding.This means your employees must pay taxes on them.
 These include federal and state income taxes, as well as other taxes for Social Security and Medicare.

 There are two methods you can use to calculate tax withholdings when giving bonus payments to employees: